 Payment may be made with cash (exact change only), cheque payable to Leica Hardy School of Dance, or e-transfer to email@example.com.
-You will be contacted when the books arrive, and arrangements will be made at that time for pick-up or delivery (within the Greater Halifax area).
+Pick-up or delivery available within the Greater Halifax area.
 Shipping is available to locations outside Halifax, at the expense of the purchaser.

 Leica Hardy, Co-author

 Leica is a master teacher, artistic director, and choreographer.
 In 2002 she founded the Leica Hardy School of Dance and ten years later founded KiDanCo for pre-professional dance artists.
 In 2011 Leica received an Honorary Doctorate of Fine Arts from Saint Mary’s University for her contribution to dance and the arts.
 In 2015 Leica celebrated her 25th season as director/choreographer of Symphony Nova Scotia’s The Nutcracker, where she can be found in the audience applauding her husband Christopher Wolfe in his annual performances as Mr. Nuss.
 She will forever be proud of her daughter, Rebecca Wolfe, and her emerging career as an actor. leicahardyschoolofdance.com